sarthikbhat/Motherboard/README.md

 We are using yarn as our package manager.
 Use commands like `yarn add` to add packages and `yarn start` to start the app.
 Do not use npm.

 --Server
-Pull new branch from staging
+Pull new branch from staging chne